Guest Services Collective: A How-To Guide

 Long-time readers of the blog know that since 2013, we’ve offered something called the High-Capacity Volunteer Cohort: an eight-month roundtable discussion with some of our best and brightest Guest Services volunteers from all of our campuses.
 (Read more and download a free overview)

-2020 disrupted a large part of our Cohort, and in 2021 we made the decision to sub in a different opportunity altogether.
+Along with everything else in life, 2020 disrupted a large part of our Cohort, and the next year we made the decision to sub in a different opportunity altogether.

-The Guest Services Collective was born out of a desire to continue to invest in volunteers, but to take people’s schedule, accessibility, and focus – especially on the tail end of a pandemic – into greater consideration.
+The Guest Services Collective was born out of a desire to continue to invest in volunteers, but to take people’s schedule, accessibility, and focus into greater consideration.
 Here are some of the distinctives:

 1. 100% virtual.